TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/multi-zone/gke/helm-chart.md

 my-regional-cluster  us-central1  1.14.10-gke.17  35.226.36.261  n1-standard-8  1.14.10-gke.17  3          RUNNING
 ```

-As stated in the Prerequisites section, the default configuration in the YugabyteDB Helm Chart requires Kubernetes nodes to have a total of 12 CPU cores and 45 GB RAM allocated to YugabyteDB.
-This can be three nodes with 4 CPU cores and 15 GB RAM allocated to YugabyteDB.
+As stated in the Prerequisites section, the default configuration in the ZNbaseDB Helm Chart requires Kubernetes nodes to have a total of 12 CPU cores and 45 GB RAM allocated to ZNbaseDB.
+This can be three nodes with 4 CPU cores and 15 GB RAM allocated to ZNbaseDB.
 The smallest Google Cloud machine type that meets this requirement is `n1-standard-8` which has 8 CPU cores and 30 GB RAM.

 ### Create a storage class per zone